 It is recommended that educators communicate with their school and/or district administration about their interest in OAPL courses.
 Grade-level teams, school-based teams, or district-based teams may decide to enroll and take a course together.
 However, school and/or district permission is not required.
 Educators may enroll in OAPL courses independently and individually if they so choose.
 DESE will not be communicating with or reporting back to schools or districts about OAPL course enrollment.

 Educators will receive a stipend upon completing some OAPL courses.
-The stipend ranges from $100–600 depending on course length and course type (synchronous or asynchronous).
+It may take up to 120 days to receive stipends from course completion.
+The stipend ranges from $50-$500 depending on the course length.
 Certain OAPL courses provide educators with either graduate credits or highly valued training in a specific approach or intervention, such as Orton-Gillingham or Wilson; these courses do not offer a stipend.
 Educators should learn about course requirements, including class attendance requirements and required assignments, before enrolling in any course.